Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

 \subsection{Interactions with a stellar companion}

-The most well-known consequence of the interaction with a stellar companion is the so-called Lidov-Kozai effect (Lidov, 1962; Kozai, 1962; see Naoz 2016 for a very complete review).
+The most well-known consequence of the interaction with a stellar companion is the so-called \hbindex{von Zeipel-Lidov-Kozai effect} (ZLK, \citealp{vonZeipel1910,Lidov1962,Kozai1962,Ito2019}, see \citealp{Naoz2016} for a thorough review).
 A planet initially on a circular orbit, perturbed by an inclined distant star will increase its orbital eccentricity while its orbital plane approaches that of the stellar companion.
-If the orbit of the stellar companion is circular, this process is reversible, leading to coupled oscillations of the eccentricity and inclination of the planet’s orbit, driven by the precession of the orbit's argument of perihelion {(see the top row of Fig.~\ref{kozai})}.
-The reversibility, however, can be broken by the tidal interaction with the central star; in fact this process has been suggested as responsible for the origin of the so-called hot Jupiters (Fabrycky and Tremaine, 2007).
-Moreover, if the stellar companion has an eccentric orbit, the evolution of the planet is chaotic and the orbit can flip and become retrograde relative to the central star (e.g. Li et al., 2014).
+If the orbit of the stellar companion is circular, this process is reversible, leading to coupled oscillations of the eccentricity and inclination of the planet's orbit, driven by the precession of the orbit's argument of perihelion.
+The reversibility, however, can be broken by the tidal interaction with the central star.
+As the ZLK oscillation brings the planet onto a high-eccentricity orbit, tidal circularization leads to a so-called high-eccentricity migration which has been suggested as responsible for the origin of the hot-Jupiters \citep{Fabrycky2007}.
+As tides tend to damp efficiently the eccentricity but not the inclination, the planets following this route would tend to exhibit large obliquities \citep{Attia2021}.
+Indeed, obliquity measurements of \hbindex{hot-Jupiters} suggests that a significant fraction of the population shows evidence of such past evolution \citep{Albrecht2021,Bourrier2023}.
+Moreover, if the stellar companion has an eccentric orbit, the evolution of the planet is chaotic and the orbit can flip and become retrograde relative to the central star \citep[e.g.][]{Li2014}.